-1) Put away all signage and Flag(s)

-- ✓ Collect all signage that was put up in the morning.
-Return the signs to the storage location for the Vote Center. - ✓ Bring in the Election Information Kiosk.
-On Election Night, Dis-assemble the Election Information Kiosk and return it to its carrying case.
-Return the kiosk box to the Vote Center storage location. - ✓ Bring in all flags each night.
-On Election Night, dis-assemble the Flag Stand and return to its storage box.
-Return the packed Flag Stand to the Polling place storage location.

-2) Clean-up the Polling place

-✓ Clean up the Vote Center.
-The Vote Center should be left in the same condition that it was found in on the first morning when you opened.
+1) Put away a all signage and Flag(s) ct all signage that was put up in the morning.
+Return the signs to the storage on for the Vote Center.
+Electi in the Election Information Kiosk.
+On Election Night, Dis-assemble the on Information Kiosk and return it to its carrying case.
+Return the kiosk box to ote Center storage location. in all flags each night.
+On Election Night, disassemble the Flag Stand and to its storage box.
+Return the packed Flag Stand to the Polling place storage on.
+2) Clean-up the Polling place in up the Vote Center.
+The Vote Center should be left in the same condition it was found in on the first morning when you opened.
+Electio n Day to pr mate lection items not explicitly listed in this section for clean-up must be returned oper storage.
+Use the provided banker boxes and burgundy bag to hold all crials.
+No election materials should be left up/out on Election night luding the posted Certificate of Performance).
+3) Language · Table Election N light Only boxe urn any remaining items on the Language table to the cardboard banker es they came in.

-Election Day

-✓ All election items not explicitly listed in this section for clean-up must be returned to proper storage.
-Use the provided banker boxes and burgundy bag to hold all materials.
-No election materials should be left up/out on Election night (excluding the posted Certificate of Performance).

-3) Language Table

-- ✓ Return any remaining items on the Language table to the cardboard banker boxes they came in.
 Leave the CVIGs in their banker boxes.
-Store all materials in the Vote Center storage area. - ✓ Dis-assemble the language table and place it in the Vote Center Storage area. - ✓ Dis-assemble the Language Pull-up and place it in the Vote Center Storage area.
+Store all materials e Vote Center storage area.

+✓ Disassemble the language table and place it in the Vote Center Storage area.

+✓ Disassemble the Language Pull-up and place it in the Vote Center Storage area.
-CLOSING THE POLLS-CHECKLIST & INSTRUCTIONS FOR ELECTION WORKERS

-Vote Center Clean-up Cont.
-4) Black Election Information stand Election Night Only ✓ Dis-assemble the Black Election Information stand and place it in the Vote Center Storage area.
-5) Taking down Voting Booths Election Night Only ✓ Take down Voting Booths and pack them into the cases.
-Do not take down booths until all voters have been processed. ✓ Be careful to return the accessible booths (with shorter legs) to the boxes marked "accessible". ✓ Return Voting Booths to the Vote Center Storage area.
+Vot e Center Clean-up Cont.

+4) Black Election Information stand

+Election Night Only

+✓ Disassemble the Black Election Information stand and place it in the Vote Center Storage area.

+5) Taking down Voting Booths

+Election Night Only

+✓ Take down Voting Booths and pack them into the cases.
+Do not take down booths until all voters have been processed.

+✔ Be careful to return the accessible booths (with shorter legs) to the boxes marked "accessible".

+✓ Return Voting Booths to the Vote Center Storage area.